textcreationpartnership/A02590/README.md

 ##Content Summary##

 #####Front#####

-A sermon preached at the happily-restored and reedified chappell of the Right Honorable the Earle of
+1. TO THE RIGHT HONOVRABLE, MY SINGVLAR good Lady, the Lady Elizabeth, Counteſſe of Exceter.

+1. TO THE WORSHIPFVLL AND REVEREND, Mr. Dr. HALL, Deane of Worceſter, my worthy and much reſpected Friend, all happineſſe, with my loue in Chriſt Ieſus.

 #####Body#####

-A sermon preached at the happily-restored and reedified chappell of the Right Honorable the Earle of **Types of content**
+1. A SERMON PREACHED AT THE reedified Chappell of the Right Honorable, the Earle of Exceter, in his Houſe of Saint Iohns.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!